leonardoalt/dl_symb_exec_sol/README.md

 Note that the settings in this repo are **not** using the Solidity compiler's optimizer on purpose.
 The optimizer itself already removes some of these branches from the bytecode.
-It is likely that many of the the cases that this engine could optimize are already covered by the compiler.
+It is likely that many of the cases that this engine could optimize are already covered by the compiler.
 You will likely notice test result differences if you enable/disable the optimizer settings in`foundry.toml`.
 Need to run more tests.